Policies and Procedures

 - If a service is terminated, it will be terminated for the current semester.

-- Terminated services may be reinstated during the current semester only on the authorization of a DSPS counselor, and only if there are extenuating circumstances which warrant the reinstatement of service.
+- Terminated services may be reinstated during the current semester only on the authorization of a SAS counselor, and only if there are extenuating circumstances which warrant the reinstatement of service.

 - Reinstatement of services for subsequent semesters will be considered on a case-by-case basis.